ghiottolino/android-quiz-template/README.md

 The android-quiz-template library does not depend from [AndroidAnnotations](androidannotations.org), but as I am big fan of it, I wanted to build my applications using it.
 So I had to tweek a bit the library code in order to make it more easily accessible also from classes annotated with @EActivity.

-In order to use the annotations for creating a quiz, you can still follow the points 1 to 3 changing you code in a more android annotations fashion, but I reccomend you to pay attention to step 4, and using this snippet as referiment:
+In order to use the annotations for creating a quiz, you can still follow the points 1 to 3 changing you code in a more android annotations fashion, but I recommend you to pay attention to step 4, and using this snippet as referiment:

 ```java